 Now we’re talking!
 Fakey-Egyptian music, check!
 White women in diaphanous nighties, check!
 “Legend says…” check.
 “Coincidence… or curse?”
 Check, check, check!
 All right, now we’re cooking with gas!
 Mummy’s curse FTW!

 We begin with a weird anecdote about a play, designed to remove a curse on the Pharaoh Akhenaten.
-It’s odd, and we’ll get back to it later.
+We’ll get back to it later, but for now suffice it to say: it’s odd.

 Next up, Egypt!
 Old!
 Monuments!
 Stuff!
 But we’re not up to this bit yet.
 We’re going to Highclare Castle, now best known as the location of Downton Abbey.
 In reality, it is the former home of the Earls of Carnarvon, which I guess means this episode will mostly be about King Tut.
 We actually interview the 6th Earl, son of the famous 5th Earl of Carnarvon.
 The old guy actually gestures with his pipe while he’s talking.
 It’s adorable.
 The 6th Earl explains that his father was advised by his doctor to travel somewhere warm and dry, and the 5th Earl chose Egypt.
 Another aristocrat advised him that he’d be bored in Egypt unless he had a hobby like Egyptology, and from there he became Howard Carter’s patron.